-Illegal logging and trade can cause indiscriminate depletion of forests, including fully protected areas; deprive governments and local communities from income and benefits; disturb timber markets; and discourage good forest management practices.
-In addition to on-going governmental efforts to curb illegal logging, there is a clear need for a Standard to validate claims of legal timber, in particular with regard to the aspect of legal origin.
+Illegal logging and trade can cause in discriminate depletion of forests, including fully protected areas; deprive governments and local communities from income and benefits; disturb timber markets; and discourage good forest management practices.
+In addition to on-going governmental efforts to curb illegal logging, there is a clear nee d for a Standard to validate claims of legal timber, in particular with regard to the aspect of legal origin.

 Legal origin is considered to be an indispensable prerequisite for responsible forest management.
-Annex 3 explains how the Keurhout validation of LEgal origin relates to the concepts of Legal Compliance and of Sustainable Forest Management.